zychen029/DeepMRI-Denoise-vs-Bm3d/README.md

 # Acknowledgements

-Special thanks to the contributors of the original code libraries that were used in this project!
-We appreciate the collaborative efforts of the entire community.
+Special thanks to the contributors of the original code libraries used in this project.
+Your work has been invaluable, and I appreciate the collaborative efforts of the entire community.